 It's also always great to be prepared, especially for medical emergencies.
 Before the trip, list down the doctors and hospitals near your accommodation so you have them handy with you.

-Laundry On The Road
+Laundry on the Road

 Instead of bringing a lot of clothes with you when traveling with your infants, it's better to do laundry at your destination.
 It will give you more room for other essentials and you need not bring or carry too many things.
 Most hotels nowadays have their own laundry area or laundry services so please make use of it.

-Baby Travel Tip - Don't Worry About Changing Diapers in Public
+Don't Worry About Changing Diapers in Public

 When you have a baby, it is given that you will be changing diapers here and there and in the most inconvenient time and place.
 Most people get that.
 It is something parents do when they have to.
 So, for parents to feel a little more at ease and comfortable when changing diapers in public, have small trash bags ready, or any plastic bag you got from a grocery store that you can dump dirty diapers in and straight into the bin.
 It is also a great idea to have a blanket or changing pad handy for your baby to lie on when changing.

-Baby Travel Tip - Take Advantage of Sinks and Buckets
+Take Advantage of Sinks and Buckets

 When traveling, you will need to make use of what's available.
 It's not all the time you get to enjoy the convenience of hotel room amenities when bathing your baby.
 So, if you're someplace where buckets or sinks are your only option, take advantage of it.
 The only time you really need to bathe your baby is when he/she is stinky because of his/her loaded diapers.